ARMmbed/minar/readme.md

 ```
 while(true) {
-	// Look at the next event in the queue
+	// Look at the next event in the queue:
 	// The next event to execute (sorted by execution time) is always
 	// located at the top of the queue
 	next = peekNext();